Below is our list of 10 sustainable building products that fight climate change.

 5. Rammed Earth

 Rammed earth is a precisely controlled technique for constructing foundations, floors, and walls using natural raw materials such as sand, clay, chalk, lime, and gravel.
-The end results are stone-like structures that are load-bearing, water-resistant, and long-lasting.
+The results are stone-like structures that are load-bearing, water-resistant, and long-lasting.
 Most of the energy used to create rammed earth construction comes from the quarrying and transportation of the materials.
 If the materials can be quarried on-site, then that is the optimal solution.

 One of the key benefits of rammed earth is its ability to store heat.
 When temperatures fluctuate outside the thermal mass of rammed earth can give you heat when you want it and store it when you don’t want it.
 The downside to the thermal mass is it won’t stop heat it only slows the process.
 However, with a careful design rammed earth can be a fantastic building material.

 In 2018, the Farm Bill changed federal policy regarding industrial hemp and considers hemp an agricultural product.
 Hemp is extremely versatile and can produce several products.
 For the building industry, hemp is a great material to use for insulation, flooring, and hempcrete for construction.
 It is a carbon-negative material that is eco-friendly and completely recyclable.
 Hempcrete is made from hemp, lime, and water.
 It is waterproof and fireproof as well.
 Although it is recyclable, it will not rot when it is above ground.

 Hempcrete uses little energy for transporting as the blocks are very lightweight.
 Hemp is a fast-growing plant and quickly renewable.

 AshCrete is another alternative to concrete and cement and is made of fly ash, which is a very fine powder and a byproduct of burning pulverized coal in electric generation power plants.
 When mixed with lime and water, fly ash forms a material similar to Portland cement.
-Fly ash can be an ingredient in building materials and is also commonly in paving and road construction materials.
+Fly ash can be an ingredient in building materials and is also common in paving and road construction materials.
 It is much lighter than cement and pours easier.